 I’m going to start this post off with a disclaimer.
 I am not an expert on Pinterest.
 Nor, do I use it a lot myself.
+In fact, some people may truly underestimate Pinterest.
 But the point here is that I listen to the people who do know what they are talking about.

 First, we know that when you sell products online those images are critical to your success.
 Second, people love pinning products they use, wish for or dream of.
 The thing is not all images are created equally nor do they often pin optimally.
 When someone is on your shop, and chooses to share a product via your Pinterest share button, wouldn’t it be perfect if that image and a message where exactly what you wanted them to share?
 Of course you do.